kevinjohnkiely/quick-quiz-project-2/README.md

 ## Fonts

-I used just one font throughout this application, which I linked into the CSS file as an import, the "Montserrat Font" which game from Google Fonts. [https://fonts.google.com/specimen/Montserrat]
+I used just one font throughout this application, which I linked into the CSS file as an import, the "Montserrat Font" which came from Google Fonts. [https://fonts.google.com/specimen/Montserrat]

 ## Colours